dimroc/ga-ruby-on-rails-for-devs/lectures/1-developer-workflow-ruby-basics/3-git-workflow.md

 Exercise
 --------

 In pairs, fork each-other's repositories, clone your fork, make a change to *README.md* and create a pull request.
 Examine the difference on Github and merge the pull request.
+Extra points for creating a topical branch.

 Next
 ====